 This photograph is one of the earliest known examples of a self-portrait by Cahun and displays an intense and penetrating outward stare.
 The artist's head is strikingly and disconcertedly disembodied, suggesting an imbalance, as though the head is disproportionately heavy and the body somehow redundant.
-Lying in bed with the sheets pulled up to her chin, Sarah Howgate, an art historian specializing in Cahun's work, argues that "she looks like an invalid in a hospital bed", and suggests that this may be a visual reference to the periods of acute depression from which both she and her mother suffered.
+Lying in bed with the sheets pulled up to the chin, Sarah Howgate, an art historian specializing in Cahun's work, argues that "she looks like an invalid in a hospital bed", and suggests that this may be a visual reference to the periods of acute depression from which both Cahun and Cahun's mother suffered.
 Indeed, this line of enquiry can be taken further, for it appears that the woman lies dead in a morgue.
-Unusually though, apparently deathly, Cahun's eyes are wide open and she definitely lives, perhaps though constantly burdened by interior knowledge of the darker and more hidden aspects of life.
+Unusually though, apparently deathly, Cahun's eyes are wide open and definitely alive, perhaps though constantly burdened by interior knowledge of the darker and more hidden aspects of life.

-By contrast to the highly expressive face repeatedly painted by Munch, Cahun photographs herself with an air of detachment and general lack of feeling.
-Thus most likely, the way in which the artist's hands are placed on either side of her vacant face is done not only to recall the intensity of lived experience like The Scream, but also to create the illusion that they hold a mask.
-Influenced by her involvement in contemporary experimental theater, Dada performativity, and a general interest in African art, Cahun makes references to mask in much of her oeuvre.
+By contrast to the highly expressive face repeatedly painted by Munch, Cahun here has an air of detachment and general lack of feeling.
+Thus most likely, the way in which the artist's hands are placed on either side of a vacant face is done not only to recall the intensity of lived experience like The Scream, but also to create the illusion that Cahun holds a mask.
+Influenced by involvement in contemporary experimental theater, Dada performativity, and a general interest in African art, Cahun makes references to masks in many artworks.
 The mask motif is explored as early as 1905 when Picasso portrays Gertrude Stein, the lesbian poet at the center of early-20th-century Parisian salon culture, imbuing her presence with timeless weight and androgyny.
 The mask, as such, alludes to the hidden depths of identity that societal conformity regularly denies.
 Cahun embraces this metaphor and seems to touch upon contemporary theoretical discussions that associate masks with one's daily acceptance/rejection of identity and gender performances.

 The photograph, however, is not only a comment on shifting gender politics.
 As a Jewish person, with a physically stripped-down identity made sexless by hair removal, the image hauntingly looks forward to the heinous crimes of the holocaust.
 Furthermore, it universally mourns past, present, and future abuse suffered/to be suffered by women who stood/stand out as 'different'.
 For example, those labeled as 'witches' in the 16th century or women who took German lovers during World War II, as 'punishment' for what in reality was free living, they were all required to remove their offending hair.

 Unlike in earlier works, in this image and others made in the latter years of the 1920s, Cahun presents an obviously constructed identity using props, highly stylized clothing, and make-up.
-The photograph comes from a series of images in which she adopts the paradoxical representation of a feminized strongman and performs various poses as such.
-Using this persona, Cahun conflates masculine and feminine stereotypes: she holds charmingly painted weights on her lap, psuedo-nipples are sewn onto her flat costume shirt, and even the traditional weight-lifter handlebar mustache has been displaced onto the curls of her cropped hair.
-With coquettishly pursed lips, the English words across her chest humorously read: "I am in training don't kiss me."
-With her gaze coy and inviting, it is at the same time contemptuous and mocking, ridiculing the viewer for being attracted to what is blatantly not on offer.
+The photograph comes from a series of images in which Cahun adopts the paradoxical representation of a feminized strongman and performs various poses as such.
+Using this persona, Cahun conflates masculine and feminine stereotypes: Cahum holds charmingly painted weights, psuedo-nipples are sewn onto the flat costume shirt, and even the traditional weight-lifter handlebar mustache has been displaced onto the curls of cropped hair.
+With coquettishly pursed lips, the English words across Cahun's chest humorously read: "I am in training don't kiss me."
+With a gaze coy and inviting, it is at the same time contemptuous and mocking, ridiculing the viewer for being attracted to what is blatantly not on offer.
 The theatrical nature of the strongman series combines contradictory notions of gender to highlight the interesting space of slippage between opposite poles of identity.
 Indeed, it was not long after this photograph was taken, in 1929, that Cahun published articles in journals stating controversial theories that introduced the possibility of a third sex, uniting masculine and feminine traits but existing as neither one nor the other.

-Once rediscovered and subsequently written about by art historian, François Leperlier, from 1994 onwards it was Cahun's experiments with constructed identity that lead her work to be read as setting the prescient of a post-modern performative sentiment.
+Once rediscovered and subsequently written about by art historian, François Leperlier, from 1994 onwards it was Cahun's experiments with constructed identity that set the prescient for a post-modern performative sentiment.
 The highly staged photographs look forward to Cindy Sherman's identity-shifting self-portrait photographs (e.g. Untitled Film Series, 1977-80), and Gillian Wearing's more recent 'mask' work.
 Cahun's images are a product of their artistic and social milieu, but also paradoxically deal with issues of identity that recur through all ages.
 I am in training, don't kiss me can be viewed in context with Coco Chanel's fashion forward boyish look, Josephine Baker's provocative performances, Romaine Brook's androgynous self-portrait (1923), and the many unruly flappers who bobbed their hair, shortened their skirts and started enjoying a newly found sexual freedom.
 As feminism was making headway, including suffrage, which was sweeping across the USA and most of Europe, the concept of the "New Woman" emerged with vigor during the Roaring Twenties.
-As a part of this moment in history but also apart from it, Cahun breaks through gender boundaries and represents herself simply as an active human rather than as a woman or man defined by their sex.
+As a part of this moment in history but also apart from it, Cahun breaks through gender boundaries and represents oneself simply as an active human rather than as a woman or man defined by their sex.